fluidware/fluidsurveys-docs/chapters/Publish/deployment.rst

 	*Figure 9.1* Customized URL

-Additionally, a feature of FluidSurveys is the ability to present a survey in a number of langauges (72 to be exact!) which allows for a survey to be deployed in those langauges.
-If, for instance, your survey has English, French and Spanish asthe survey languages, then you can send respondents either an English, French, Spanish Link, or the default Online Deployment URL that will use the default survey language.
+Additionally, a feature of FluidSurveys is the ability to present a survey in a number of languages (72 to be exact!) which allows for a survey to be deployed in those languages.
+If, for instance, your survey has English, French and Spanish as the survey languages, then you can send respondents either an English, French, Spanish Link, or the default Online Deployment URL that will use the default survey language.
 If your survey does not have multiple languages, then the language dropdown will not be visible.

 .. figure:: ../../resources/publish/multiple_language_dropdown.png
 	:scale: 70%